Artichoke

 BY MOUTH:

-- For high cholesterol: 500-1920 mg of artichoke extract has been taken daily in divided doses.
+• For high lipid balance: 500-1920 mg of artichoke extract has been taken daily in divided doses.
 Also, 60 mg per day of the active ingredient, cynarin, have also been used.

 Artichoke Supplements Frequently Asked Questions